k1151msarandega/SimQuantum-AMD-Developer-Hackathon/WISER26/docs/PORTING_NOTES.md

   (both partial updates and the final dict), and `app.py` re-renders the potential-well figure on every yield using those real values plus the selected config's `array_size`.
+- ~~Colab install: separate torch + project install broke numpy/scipy~~ --
+  real bug, caught on the first actual Colab run (not a review finding).
+  `notebooks/00_launch_app.ipynb`'s Step 1 used to run
+  `pip install torch --index-url .../whl/cpu` followed by a separate `pip install -e .`.
+Colab's preinstalled `numpy 2.2.4`/`scipy 1.16.3` already satisfied `qarray`'s exact `numpy==2.2.4`/`scipy>=1.11` pins -- but the first pip call downgraded numpy to `1.26.4` for torch's sake and uninstalled scipy as a side effect; the second call bumped numpy back up for qarray but never restored scipy, leaving imports broken.
+Fixed by combining both installs into one `pip install -e .` call (see the notebook and README.md's Install & run section) so pip resolves the whole dependency graph in one pass, plus an explicit "restart the Colab runtime before importing" step (Colab caches already-loaded numpy/scipy in memory across a pip-level swap).
+Not yet re-verified end to end after this fix -- see "Open items" #5.